 Reflecting on the widespread damage to homes in his own community, Horazdovsky says they need permitting enforcement to prevent a “ticking time bomb” from going off in the event of another big earthquake.

-“It’s not if we’ll have another big earthquake – it's when,” Horazdovsky said.
+,” Horazdovsky said.
 “It’s time for a change.
 Because if we do get the big earthquake, there could be a lot of loss of life if we don’t build our homes correctly.”